 Education and Giving Back

-We do consider our vessel a floating classroom.
-Our naturalists and captains have a working knowledge of the San Juans, local natural history, and of course the most recent science regarding our local killer whales.
-We also offer seminars and presentations for classrooms and private groups throughout the year.
+In addition to our guaranteed whale tours, we also offer field trips, seminars, and presentations for classrooms and private groups throughout the year.
 The more we know about our local ecosystem, the harder we’ll work to protect it.
-Island Adventures donates a portion of all ticket sales to nonprofit organizations that help to preserve our local ecosystem.
+Island Adventures is proud to donate to several local nonprofit organizations each year that help to study and preserve our area's natural resources.